 How will I come to know whether I have achieved my goal or not?

 It is important to quantify your progress and know the numbers.
-While figuring out your goals is a smart thing indeed, knowing the path towards achieving it is better.
+While figuring out your goals is a smart thing indeed, knowing the path towards achieving them is better.
 That is only possible if you have the answers to the aforementioned questions.
 You have to quantify your goals and measure your progress periodically.

 SMART Goal Step 3: A – Achievable Goals